Connecting the Dots: UV-Bright Companions of Little Red Dots as Lyman-Werner Sources Enabling Direct Collapse Black Hole Formation: LRD Selection and Data

 For all LRDs, we adopt published catalog photometry where available.
-For the UNCOVER field, we use the latest DR3 photometric catalog \citep{Bezanson_uncover2024, Weaver2024, Suess2024_mediumbands}, from which we also take the corresponding lensing magnification values.
-For CEERS, we use the most PR1.1 public catalog\footnote{https://zenodo.org/records/11658282}. \citep{Wright2024, Weaver2024}.
-For sources in JADES and/or FRESCO, photometry is taken from the v2.0 and v1.0 public catalogs \citep{Rieke2023}.\footnote{\url{https://archive.stsci.edu/hlsp/jades}; Newer versions have since become available; however, the catalog adopted here was the latest public release at the time the majority of this analysis was performed.} The photometry for the LRDs detected with the EIGER program is reported in Appendix A. Table 8 in \citet{Matthee2024}; the methodology is reported in \citet{Kashino2023}.
+For the UNCOVER field, we use the latest DR3 photometric catalog \citep{Bezanson_uncover2024, Suess2024_mediumbands, Weaver2024}, from which we also take the corresponding lensing magnification values.
+For CEERS, we use the PR1.1 public catalog\footnote{https://zenodo.org/records/11658282}. \citep{Weaver2024,Wright2024}.
+For sources in JADES and/or FRESCO, photometry is taken from the v2.0 and v1.0 public catalogs \citep{Rieke2023}.\footnote{\url{https://archive.stsci.edu/hlsp/jades}; Newer versions have since become available; however, the catalog adopted here was the latest public release at the time the majority of this analysis was performed.} The photometry for the LRDs detected with the EIGER program is reported in Table 8 in \citet{Matthee2024}; the methodology is reported in \citet{Kashino2023}.

-For the newly identified systems presented in this work, we perform our own multi-band photometric measurements following the procedure described in \citet{Baggen2025}.
-In short, we perform PSF-matched aperture photometry using $0.5''$ circular apertures.
+For the newly identified systems presented in this work, we perform our own multiband photometric measurements following the procedure described in \citet{Baggen2025}.
+In short, we perform point-spread function (PSF)-matched aperture photometry using $0\arcsec5$ circular apertures.
 All JWST images are convolved to match the F444W PSF, and we apply aperture corrections to both the measured fluxes and uncertainties, which are derived empirically from source-free background regions.

 We emphasize that the photometry is used primarily to measure total fluxes and luminosities of the LRDs, and not as the basis for the component-resolved structural analysis, which relies on direct image modeling.